 Press freedom in Italy continues to be threatened by organised crime, particularly in the south of the country, as well as by various violent extremist groups.
 These have significantly increased during pandemic and continue to hinder the work of information professionals, especially during demonstrations.

-The Italian media landscape is well developed and has a wide range of media outlets guaranteeing a real diversity of opinions.
-The broadcast sector includes several public TV channels (such as Rai 1) and public radio stations, as well as many privately-owned TV and radio stations.
-The same diversity characterises the print media, which include nearly 20 dailies with a print run of more than 20,000 (such as Corriere della Sera and La Repubblica), about 50 weeklies with a sizable circulation (such as L'Espresso and Famiglia Cristiana), as well as many magazines and a range of news websites.
+The Italian media landscape is developed and has a wide range of media outlets that guarantee a diversity of opinions.
+The broadcast sector includes several public TV channels (such as Rai 1) and public radio stations, as well as many privately owned ones.
+This diversity is also present in the print media, which includes nearly 20 dailies (such as Corriere della Sera and La Repubblica), about 50 weeklies (such as L'Espresso and Famiglia Cristiana), as well as many magazines and various news websites.

 For the most part, Italian journalists enjoy a climate of freedom.
 But they sometimes give in to the temptation to censor themselves, either to conform to their news organisation’s editorial line, or to avoid a defamation suit or other form of legal action, or out of fear of reprisals by extremist groups or organised crime.

-As a result of the economic crisis, the media as a whole are increasingly dependent on advertising revenue and any state subsidies, while the print media are also facing a gradual decline in sales.
-The result is a growing precariousness that dangerously undermines journalism, its energy and autonomy.
+As a result of the economic crisis, the media as a whole are increasingly dependent on advertising revenue and state subsidies, while the print media is also facing a gradual decline in sales.
+The result is a growing precariousness that dangerously undermines journalism, its dynamism and its autonomy.

-The polarisation of Italian society during the Covid-19 pandemic has affected journalists, who have been subjected to both verbal and physical attacks during protests against health measures.
+The polarisation of society during the Covid-19 pandemic has affected journalists, who have been victims of both verbal and physical attacks during protests against health measures.
 This polarisation persists, crystallising around political or ideological issues related to current events.

-Journalists who investigate organised crime and corruption are systematically threatened and sometimes subjected to physical violence, including arson attacks on their cars or homes are sometimes destroyed by arson.
-Online intimidation campaigns are orchestrated to “punish” journalists who have the courage to explore such sensitive issues as collusion between mafia families and local politicians.
-Twenty journalists are currently receiving round-the-clock police protection because they have been subjected to intimidation, death threats or attacks.
+Journalists who investigate organised crime and corruption are systematically threatened and sometimes subjected to physical violence for their investigative work.
+Their cars or homes are sometimes destroyed by arson.
+Online intimidation campaigns are orchestrated against those who explore these issues.
+About twenty journalists are currently receiving round-the-clock police protection after being the targets of intimidation and attacks.